Nancy Sinatra: 1970s and 1980s

-Sinatra remained with Reprise until 1970.
-In 1971, she signed with RCA Records, resulting in three albums: Nancy & Lee – Again (1971), Woman (1972) and a compilation of some of her Reprise recordings called This Is Nancy Sinatra (1973).
+After leaving Reprise in 1970.
+Sinatra signed with RCA Records in 1971, resulting in three albums: Nancy & Lee – Again (1971), Woman (1972), and a compilation of some of her Reprise recordings called This Is Nancy Sinatra (1972).
 She released the non-LP single "Sugar Me" b/w "Ain't No Sunshine" in 1973.
-"Sugar Me" was written by Lynsey De Paul and Barry Blue and, with other covers of works by early-'70s popular songwriters, resurfaced on the 1998 album How Does It Feel?
+"Sugar Me" was written by Lynsey De Paul and Barry Blue, and with other covers of works by early-'70s popular songwriters, resurfaced on the 1998 album How Does It Feel?

-In the autumn of 1971, Sinatra and Hazlewood's duet "Did You Ever?" reached no. 2 in the UK In 1972 they performed for a Swedish documentary, Nancy & Lee In Las Vegas, which chronicled their Las Vegas concerts at the Riviera Hotel and Casino and featured solo numbers and duets from concerts, behind-the-scenes footage and scenes of Sinatra's mother and her husband, Hugh Lambert.
+In 1971, Sinatra and Hazlewood's duet "Did You Ever?" reached number two in the UK In 1972, they performed for a Swedish documentary, Nancy and Lee in Las Vegas, which chronicled their Las Vegas concerts at the Riviera Hotel and Casino and featured solo numbers and duets from concerts, behind-the-scenes footage, and scenes of Sinatra's mother and her husband, Hugh Lambert.
 The film did not appear until 1975.

 By 1975, Sinatra was releasing singles on the Private Stock Records label.
-Among the singles were "Kinky Love", "Annabell of Mobile", "It's for My Dad" and "Indian Summer" (with Hazlewood).
+Among them were "Kinky Love", "Annabell of Mobile", "It's for My Dad", and "Indian Summer" (with Hazlewood).
 "Kinky Love" was banned by some radio stations for its suggestive lyrics.
 It appeared on Sheet Music: A Collection of Her Favorite Love Songs in 1998, and Pale Saints covered the song in 1991.

 By the mid-1970s, Sinatra had slowed her musical activity and ceased acting to concentrate on her family.
 She returned to the studio in 1981 to record a country album with Mel Tillis called Mel & Nancy.
-Two of their songs made the Billboard country chart: "Texas Cowboy Night" (no..
-23) and "Play Me or Trade Me" (no. 43).
+Two of their songs made the Billboard country chart: "Texas Cowboy Night" (number 23) and "Play Me or Trade Me" (number 43).

 In 1985, Sinatra wrote the book Frank Sinatra, My Father.